 When it comes to baking methods, there are several options you can choose from that will result in tender, flaky fish.
 You can place the fish in foil packets to help it stay moist or you can place the fish in a greased baking pan or dish.
 We suggest cooking your fish in glass rather than metal, as glass bakeware helps cook the fish evenly while in the oven.

-How to Calculate Cooking Time
+Calculate Cooking Time

 How long your fish stays in the oven depends on several factors, such as it’s weight and cut.
 If your recipe comes with cooking time guidelines, be sure to check your fish for doneness after the minimum time to avoid overcooking.
 If you’re not using a recipe, or if you don’t trust your recipe instructions, try using these guidelines: